seanballais/SAElections/README.md

 # Student Allance Elections System
 Student Alliance Elections System is a voting system for the Student Alliance elections of PSHS-EVC.
 The voting system is a web app built using Django.

-NOTE: SAElections uses Python 3.4.
+NOTE: SAElections uses Python 3.4 and Django 1.8.

 ## Setting Up SAElections In Your Local Machine
 At the moment, development in Linux is only supported.
 Should one find out that the methodology below works on other platforms, feel free to update this README and do a pull request (See *Contributing*).